Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T hree-body system in a random environment

-As it is easy to see, the function (\ref{24abct}) defines the position and momentum of the \emph{imaginary point} characterizing the three-body system in the phase space.
-In the case when $\epsilon= \hbar$, this function will play the same role as the Wigner quasiprobability distribution \cite{Wig}.
-It is important to note, that unlike the Wigner function, the solution of the equation (\ref{24abct}) is positive in the entire phase space, which is very important from a physical point of view.
-In other words the function (\ref{24bt}) is a real probability distribution function.
+It is easy to see the function (\ref{24abct}) determines the probability of the position and momentum of \emph{ imaginary point} characterizing the three-body system in the $6D$ phase space.
+In the case when $\epsilon=\hbar$, the function $P\bigl(\{\chi\},s\bigr)$ in principle play the same role as the Wigner quasi-probability distribution \cite{Wig,Weil}.
+However, unlike the Wigner function, which in some regions of the phase space can take negative values, and therefore is not a probability distribution, the solution of the equation (\ref{24abct}) is positive definite in the entire phase space.
+In other words, the function $P\bigl(\{\chi\},s\bigr)$ really has the meaning of a probability distribution, which describes the probabilistic evolution of the classical three-body system in phase space taking into account the influence of quantum fluctuations.

+Developing the same ideology, we can obtain the equation of probability distribution of an elementary process in momentum and coordinate representations, taking into account the influence of the environment.